String of strong performances leads to PBR Player of the Week honors for Oxford's Reid Kent - The Oxford Eagle

 The star duo has combined for more than half of the Chargers’ offensive production so far this season, racking up 21 hits, 21 RBIs, eight doubles and three home runs between them.

-The Commodores will host the Chargers on Tuesday and Saturday, while Oxford will host Friday’s contest.
+The Commodores will host Oxford on Tuesday and Saturday, while the Chargers will host Friday’s contest.
 All games are scheduled to begin at 7 p.m.